TomMicheline/jniplusplus/java_project/README.md

 ## Build

 The java sources are built using gradle.
-You can either build it on the command line like `./gradlew :libjni++:build` or use an IDE that supports gradle based projects like JetBrains's IDEA.
+You can either build it on the command line like `./gradlew :jni++:build` or use an IDE that supports gradle based projects like JetBrains's IDEA.
 However, just building the project in IDEA will not create the jar file nor install it.
-You need to run the :libjni++:build target for that.
+You need to run the :jni++:build target for that.